-- The Company's lease agreement with MMDC, for the lease of the transportation equipment, had been expired last October 2019, which resulted to the decline in rental income by ₱0.91 million. - Professional fee decreased by ₱1.41 million or equivalent to 70.22%, primarily due to increase in payments of legal fees. - Taxes and licenses for the year amounting to ₱0.10 million is lower by ₱0.33 million compared with same period last year. - Lower insurance expense for the year by ₱0.28 million or 38.51% compared with same period of last year.

-Increase in Outside services by ₱0.44 million is due to the postponement of the publication of Annual Stockholder's Meeting.
+- The Company's lease agreement with MMDC for transportation equipment, had expired last October 2019, which resulted to the decline in rental income by ₱0.91 million. - Professional fee decreased by ₱1.41 million or equivalent to 70.22%, primarily due to increase in payments of legal fees. - Taxes and licenses for the year amounting to ₱0.10 million is lower by ₱0.33 million compared with same period last year. - Lower insurance expense for the year by ₱0.28 million or 38.51% compared with same period of last year. - Increase in Outside services by ₱0.44 million is due to the postponement of the publication of Annual Stockholder's Meeting.